-- Customer satisfaction surveys were issued in 2015 and 96% of the public agreed that CSVJB Services are inclusive and free from Discrimination.
-The remaining 4% either refused to answer or felt they did not have sufficient information to answer the question. - No complaints received which identify incidents of discrimination or harassment. - No negative feedback relating to inclusion, discrimination or harassment reported to the Management Team from members of the public including groups representing people with one or more protected characteristics.
+We last reported in 2015 that from a sample of 22 forms 96% of the public agreed that CSVJB services are inclusive and free from discrimination.
+The remaining 4% either didn't answer or felt that they did not have sufficient information to answer.
+Since February 2020 an additional option of "Don't know" has been available to respondents.
+From 17 returns in 2020 82% did not know, 8% agreed and 8% disagreed.

+- No complaints received which identify incidents of discrimination or harassment. - No negative feedback relating to inclusion, discrimination or harassment reported to the Management Team from members of the public including groups representing people with one or more protected characteristics. - Engagement activities related to the Electoral Registration functions typically include visits to: